Learn to ride with JoyRiders

 Sessions are in small groups with people of different abilities.
 Instructors will help people individually and lots of people tend to do their own thing after a few sessions.

-Sessions are usually 1.5 hours, but you don't need to stay for the full session.
+Sessions are usually 1.5 or 2 hours, but you don't need to stay for the full session.
 We will take regular breaks and you can take a break whenever you want.
+Please try to arrive on time for the session starting.

 What to bring